Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 If all is well, you’ll start to see activity like this in your console, indicating the collector has restarted and data is flowing successfully:

-Finding your observability data in Grafana Cloud
+Finding your Observability Data in Grafana Cloud

-Lastly, access your Grafana Cloud account, launch Grafana, and head over to the Explore console.
-Grafana Cloud automatically maps and routes OTLP data to Prometheus, Loki, and Jaeger data sources (metrics, logs, and traces).
-Note: if you’re running a local instance of Grafana, use the Loki and Prometheus exporters in place of the otlp_http exporter.
+To access your Grafana Cloud account, open Grafana and go to the Explore console.
+Grafana Cloud automatically maps and directs OTLP data to Prometheus, Loki, and Jaeger data sources for metrics, logs, and traces.

-Finding your metrics
+Finding your Metrics

 Finding your Logs